 A big plus of feature request boards is that they tend to be much tighter about security and voting manipulation than forum plug-in providers.
 For example, Feature Upvote has built-in detection and throttling of attempts at brigading.
 We also do our best to prevent comment spam.

-Feature Upvote feature request boards start at $39/month if you sign up for a year.
-If paying monthly, our boards cost $49/month.
+On the standard pricing, Feature Upvote’s boards start at $79/month if you sign up for a year.
+If paying monthly, our boards cost $99/month.

 Advantages of a feature request board